tc39/notes/es6/2014-04/apr-9.md

 #### Conclusion/Resolution

+- Stage 0 acceptance
 - Pursue for ES7.
 RW has spec text.
-Approved for Stage 0.
 - RW to send a PR to add to github.com/tc39/ecma262 tracker

 ## 4.5 Array.prototype.contains

 (Rick Waldron)

 RW: ES5 adds String.prototype.contains.
 Seems oversight that we don't have the same thing in Array.
 But, we can wait until ES7.